MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-users-permissions.md

 3. Choose **Update Users from Microsoft 365**.

 > [!IMPORTANT]
-> Running the synchronization of users from Microsoft 365 using the **Update users from Microsoft 365** guide, requires the SUPER permission set.
+> Running the synchronization of users from Microsoft 365 using the **Update Users from Microsoft 365** guide, requires the SUPER permission set.

 > [!NOTE]
 > The **Update Users from Microsoft 365** guide doesn't update users that are not assigned a license, such as someone who is Global Admin and Dynamics 365 Admin.
 Those users will update the next time they sign in to the environment.